dark-kitt/wordpress-theme-configuration/README.md

 ---

-**Note, the Gutenberg editor is always disabled!** If WP_HOME is different from WP_SITEURL the Gutenberg editor throws multiple errors.
+**Note: The Gutenberg editor is always disabled!** If WP_HOME is different from WP_SITEURL the Gutenberg editor throws multiple errors.
 If you are interested, take a look at [Github WordPress / gutenberg (issue 1761).](https://github.com/WordPress/gutenberg/issues/1761)

 Use [ACF (Advanced Custom Fields)](https://www.advancedcustomfields.com/) or install the [Classic Editor Plugin](https://wordpress.org/plugins/classic-editor/), to add content to each post / page.